Outstanding Contributions

 to Pass the Equal Rights Amendment

-The Equal Rights Amendment, a monumental achievement in the history of women's rights, was introduced during the 75th anniversary of the 1848 Women's Rights Convention in Seneca Falls, New York, marking a new chapter in the fight for gender equality.
-In December 1923, the ERA proposal was presented to the U.S. Congress, representing a significant step forward in the women's rights movement.
-Despite initial setbacks, the movement persisted with unwavering determination.
-It wasn't until March 22, 1972, that the Senate and the House of Representatives finally passed the amendment.
-However, the ERA faced opposition from conservative religious groups and Phyllis Schlafly, a conservative housewife, which led to a battle in the 1970s (Kennedy, History.com, September 29, 2023).
-Unlike other amendments, the U.S. Congress compromised by imposing a seven-year time limit on the ratification process.
-When the ERA came to Utah in 1977, The Church of Jesus Christ of Latter-day Saints opposed it on moral grounds and blocked the vote.
-The ERA needed thirty-eight state ratifications to become law, but by the original seven-year time limit, it had not reached that number.
-Congress voted to extend the time limit by three years, but by the deadline of June 30, 1982, the ERA fell three states short of the required thirty-eight (Alice Paul Institute website).
+Alice Paul and Crystal Eastman, two pioneering figures in the women's rights movement, presented the Equal Rights Amendment, a monumental achievement in the history of women's rights, for the first time at the 75th Anniversary of the 1848 Women's Rights Convention in Seneca Falls, New York, marking a new chapter in the fight for gender equality.
+In December 1923, Alice and Crystal introduced the ERA to the U.S. Congress, marking a significant advancement in the women's rights movement that would inspire future generations.
+Despite initial setbacks, the movement continued with unwavering determination.
+It wasn't until March 22, 1972, that both the Senate and the House of Representatives finally passed the Equal Rights Amendment.
+However, conservative religious groups, particularly Phyllis Schlafly, a conservative housewife, opposed the ERA, leading to a fierce battle in the 1970s (Kennedy, History.com, September 29, 2023).
+Unlike other amendments, the U.S. Congress sets a seven-year deadline for ratification.

+The Church of Jesus Christ of Latter-day Saints opposed the ERA in Utah in 1977 on moral grounds and blocked the vote.
+The amendment required thirty-eight state ratifications to become law, but by the end of the original seven-year time limit, it had not achieved that number.
+Congress voted to extend the time limit by three years, but by the deadline of June 30, 1982, the ERA fell three states short of the necessary thirty-eight (Alice Paul Institute website).
 For a deeper understanding of the ERA's impact on Mormon women, the document 'Mormon Feminism in 1977 and Today' provides a comprehensive look at their responses during the International Women's Year in 1975 and the National Women's Conference in 1977.

 The U.S. Constitution still did not incorporate the Equal Rights Amendment, despite a decade of legislative battles over gender equality, bodily autonomy, reproductive healthcare, contraception access, same-sex marriage, transgender rights, the female military draft, inclusive restrooms, and other issues.
 The United States Constitution continued to deny women equal rights and protections.

-(Francisco Kjolseth | The Salt Lake Tribune) Kelly Jones, left, and Jody England Hansen dress up as Silent Sentinels (women who protested outside the White House a century ago for suffrage), as they attend the legislative session on Tuesday, Feb.
+Kelly Jones, left, and Jody England Hansen dress up as Silent Sentinels (women who protested outside the White House a century ago for suffrage), as they attend the legislative session on Tuesday, Feb.
 4, 2020, to encourage Utah legislators to ratify the Equal Rights Amendment.
+Source: Francisco Kjolseth | The Salt Lake Tribune

 Kelly Whited Jones emphasized that the ERA will ensure that federal laws cannot discriminate against people based on gender.
 Furthermore, the ERA requires courts to use a higher standard in sex discrimination cases.
 This means that more people can seek justice in the courts.
 In Utah, for example, prosecutors filed only 11% of sexual assault charges in 2023.
-Domestic abuse laws do not protect survivors; Utah's one-in-three domestic assault rate exceeds the national average of one in five.
+Domestic abuse laws do not protect survivors; Utah's one-in-three domestic assault rate exceeds the national average of one-in-five.
 Human resource departments fail to safeguard female employees.
 Human resource departments frequently punish, fire, or subject those who report violations to expensive legal bills.
-The Equal Rights Amendment is necessary to protect women at work, at university, and at home.
+Hence, the Equal Rights Amendment is necessary to protect women at work, at university, and at home.
 Despite advances in this century, women will still face major barriers to equality in 2023.
 Furthermore, Utah stripped away women's rights to medical privacy and physical autonomy, while men's medical rights remained intact.
 The elimination of standards for equality in university admissions has led to the legalization of gender discrimination in employment (Jones, The Salt Lake Tribute, July 22, 2023).

 According to Kelly Whited Jones, "Utah remains one of only 12 unratified states."
 She believes that after a century, it is long overdue to fulfill what Utah women have been fighting for and what pioneering women began a century ago in Seneca Falls, New York.
 Carol Lynn Pearson congratulates the women and men in Utah who continue to support the Equal Rights Amendment (ERA) and gives her "personal blessing and belief that success is near" (Jones, The Salt Lake Tribute, July 22, 2023).